Aer Lingus sees €30.4m profit despite ‘difficult year’

 Business and Leadership Ltd.

-Despite the rising costs of raw materials, Nestlé has reported net profits of €24.98bn, a substantial increase on 2009 figures.
+Nestlé Reports Strong Net Profits Despite Rising Costs Despite the rising costs of raw materials, Nestlé has reported net profits of €24.98bn, a substantial increase on 2009 figures.
 Profits were boosted by the sale of a stake in eyecare specialist Alcon to healthcare firm Novartis for 24.5bn Swiss francs.
-Overall sales grew by 6.2pc, driven primarily by strong demand in emerging markets.
+Sales Growth Driven by Emerging Markets Overall sales grew by 6.2pc, driven primarily by strong demand in emerging markets.
 Organic growth for Food and Beverages was 5.7pc in the Americas, 3.7pc in Europe and 10.2pc in Asia, Oceania and Africa, while it was stood at 11.5pc in emerging markets.
-The company maintained it could reach its targets of between 5 and 6pc growth in 2011 despite the “uncertainties” of the food market and rising input…
+Maintaining Growth Targets Amid Market Uncertainties The company maintained it could reach…

 Read More